DiazdeLeon/PyBer_Analysis/README.md

 # 1. Overview of the analysis for PyBer company

-<p align="justify"> The purpose of the analysis is determinate how the data differs by city type and how those differences can be used by decision-makers at the company (PyBer).
+<p align="justify"> The purpose of the analysis is to determinate how the data differs by city type and how those differences can be used by decision-makers at the company (PyBer).
 First, it will be presented a summary DataFrame of the ride-sharing data by city type; afterwards the results will be presented in a multiple-line graph that shows the total weekly fares for each city type.

 # 2. Results